rypeguero/logn-pacific-cyber-range/README.md

 ## Professional Note

 This repository is based on controlled cyber range practice and defensive security learning.
-The goal is to demonstrate investigation reasoning, security documentation, remediation planning, and familiarity with tools commonly used in SOC environments.
+The goal is to demonstrate investigation reasoning, security documentation, remediation planning, and foundational blue-team competencies.

 No sensitive, private, or unauthorized data is included in this repository.